udexon/GOQ/Q9_GNU_Cloud.md

 #### GOQ as a Prototype of GNU Cloud

 Graph of Questions (GOQ) is based on a very simple idea: linking a markdown article (on GitHub or equivalent) to a question.
-Detailed discussions about the rationales and benefits of GOQ can be found in related GOQ_Q* questions.
+Detailed discussions about the rationales and benefits of GOQ can be found in related [GOQ_Q* questions](https://github.com/udexon/GOQ).
 In this article, we will focus on how to develop GOQ as a prototype of GNU Cloud and using GOQ / GNU Cloud to build up the team with the objective of developing GNU Cloud.

+We believe the prime obstacle in developing an initiative like GNU Cloud in the past has been finding an incremental development model, i.e. something like GOQ.
+As some readers may notice, GOQ simply make use of GitHub as a storage platform.
+All other operations can simply be performed via HTTP GET.
+Prior to this, most free or proprietary projects would build up their own web based or SQL platoforms or protocol, making an incremental development model difficult.